 If you’re in the market for a Capital One credit card, there are plenty of good options.
 You can check out our editors’ latest picks for the best among them and weigh your options.

 There is no predefined number of Capital One cards you can have at a time.
 More specifically, you can have as many Capital One credit cards as your credit standing would allow.
 Approval would be based on your credit history, your income and any potential debt you might have.

 Both cards come with a good signup bonus: Capital One Savor comes with $300 for spending $3,000 in the first 3 months.
 With Capital One Venture, you earn 75,000 miles for spending $4,000 in the first 3 months.
 Capital One Savor has an annual fee of $95, and Capital One Venture’s annual fee is $95.

-To check your Capital One credit card application status, simply call (800) 903-9177.
-Press “3” when you hear the menu, or say “application status.”
-You will be asked to enter your 9-digit Social Security number to confirm your identity.
+You can check your Capital One credit card application status by simply calling customer service at (800) 903-9177.
+You will be asked to enter your 9-digit Social Security Number to confirm your identity.
 Once you do so, you will receive a status update.
-Capital One will also notify you of their decision in writing within 7 to 10 days of your application.… read full answer

 Here’s how to use a Capital One credit card before it arrives: